thiago-a-souza/MongoDB/04-CRUD.md

 > db.laureates.find().limit(1)
 ```

-- **Showing only specific fields:** the projection argument defines fields that should be displayed by providing the field name as the key and 1 as the value.
-By default, the *_id* is displayed, and to hide the value should be set to 0.
+- **Showing only specific fields:** the projection argument defines fields that should be displayed by providing the field name as the key and either 0/false to hide the field or 1/true to display it.
+By default, the *_id* field is displayed, to hide it must be explicitly set to 0.
+The projection parameter does not allow both inclusions and exclusions, except for the exclusion of the *_id* field.
+When an inclusion is performed, only fields specified are displayed.
+On the other hand, when an exclusion is executed, it displays everything, except excluded fields.

 ```
 // display the first name and the id for all documents (first argument should be empty or null)